MatheusAvellar/css-calculations/README.md

-# css-turing-completeness
+# CSS Calculations
 CSS isn't Turing complete... or is it??
 It's not.
-But we can try!
+But we can have fun!

+Fibonacci sequence and two PI approximation algorithms built with pure unadulterated CSS!